 Lastly, I’d like to throw in this conspiracy theory that has gotten quite popular: CFA Institute purposely manipulates the passing score.
 Why?
 They can increase the number of retakes and the amount of revenue from the exams.

-While this is an interesting theory, an unreasonably low pass rate will have an opposite effect: it may increase the drop-out rate (people give up after Level 1) and decrease the total number of CFA charter holders, which could never be a good thing for a professional association.
+While this is an interesting theory, an unreasonably low pass rate for the CFA exam will have an opposite effect: it may increase the drop-out rate as people give up after Level 1.
+Ultimately, this would decrease the total number of CFA charter holders, which isn’t a good thing for a professional association.

-Candidates need 6-12 months to prepare for each level.
-It is most important to try your best to pass the first time!
+Candidates need 6 to 12 months to prepare for each level.
+It is important to try your best to pass the first time!
 Learn how to pass CFA Level 1 and go from there.

 The best way to achieve this goal is to pick a review course that suits your background, schedule and learning style:Pick the best CFA review course!

-If you just got the news of failing the exam, don’t be despair.
-See, CFA pass rates have always been low.
+If you just got the news of failing the exam, don’t despair.
+Remember that CFA pass rates have always been low.
 There are actionable steps that you can take to greatly increase the odds of passing.Strategy to retake the exam